• Skip to main content

 captain rosalie

-by Timothée de Fombelle, illustrated by Isabelle Arsenault
+Captain Rosalie by Timothée de Fombelle, illustrated by Isabelle Arsenault

 Find it: Amazon | Bookshop

-During World War I, and with her father at the front and her mother at work, a five year old girl sits in a classroom and imagines herself on a secret mission for the war effort.
-Her mother reads her part of her father’s letters and they sound hopeful.
-But when Rosalie’s mission is successful and she is able to read the letters on her own, she discovers the truth.
+During World War I, and with her father at the front and her mother at work, a five-year-old girl sits in a classroom and imagines herself on a secret mission for the war effort.
+Her mother reads her part of her father's letters and they sound hopeful.
+But when Rosalie's mission is successful and she is able to read the letters on her own, she discovers the truth.
 This book will spark conversations about the realities of war and the experiences of individuals both at home and at the front.

-The Phone Booth in Mr. Hirta’s Garden
+The Phone Booth in Mr. Hirta's Garden by Heather Smith, illustrated by Rachel Wada

 Find it: Amazon | Bookshop